morgoe/yogaruka/terms/general.md

 permalink: /terms-and-conditions/
 published: true
 ---
-YogaRuka provides movement sessions (yoga, mixed mobility, Pilates, Stretch Therapy™, etc) taught by the best independent teachers.
-YogaRuka also provides the space for independent teachers and therapists to provide services such as movement classes, workshops and treatments.
-All payments for these services are accepted by YogaRuka on behalf of the teacher or therapist.
+YogaRuka provides group and private mixed movement sessions (fusions of yoga, mobility, calisthenics, Stretch Therapy™, contemporary Pilates, etc) taught by some of the most highly trained independent teachers in Sydney that have come together under the umbrella of this gorgeous, ecological, holistic fitness space.

+### Changes

 YogaRuka reserves the right to cancel, change or vary classes, teachers, workshops or teacher training programs.
 While we endeavour to give you as much notice as we can, this may not always be possible.
-Please check live timetables for up-to-date information on all classes and events.
-YogaRuka also reserves the right to reasonably adjust pricing of class passes and expiry brackets.
-All these changes will be announced at least a month before taking place.
+Please regularly check live timetables for up-to-date information on all classes and events.
+YogaRuka also reserves the right to reasonably adjust pricing of class passes and expiry brackets, giving reasonable notice by email.
+If you have unsubscribed from our mailing list, please regularly check our website for updates.

 ### Online Bookings

 You are welcome to pre-book online for all of our classes, and this is highly recommended at peak times.
-If you are unable to attend you must cancel online at least 3 hours prior.
+If you are unable to attend you must cancel online at least 4 hours prior.
 Failure to cancel or “no-show” will result in you being charged for the pre-booked class.

 If you have pre-booked a class, you must still check in upon arrival so that we know you’ve arrived.
-You will need to arrive at least 5 minutes prior to claim your spot otherwise it may be given away to another student.
+Please arrive at least 5 minutes prior to the commencement of class so you can claim your spot on the mat and get in the zone.

 ### Late-Arrivals & Leaving Class Early

-Late arrivals for the 45-minute classes are not accepted.
-They will only be accepted into the 60-minute and 75-minute classes if you can be on the mat in a quiet and respectful manner within the first 5 minutes of the class.
+Late arrivals for the are classes are accepted if you can be on the mat in a quiet and respectful manner within the first 5 minutes of the class.

-Should you need to leave class early please alert the teacher and make sure your mat is at the back of the class in order not to disturb other students.
-We understand you may occasionally need to leave class early but if this is a regular pattern we suggest you make sure you sign into a class you know you can fully commit to.
+Should you need to leave class early please alert the teacher and make sure you leave as quietly as possible in order to not disturb other students.
+We understand you may occasionally need to leave class early but if this is a regular pattern we suggest you sign into a class you know you can fully commit to.

 ### Memberships

-Our twice-a-week and unlimited memberships are charged monthly, for the one month ahead.
+Our once-a week, twice-a-week and unlimited memberships are charged monthly, for the one month ahead.

-Both memberships have no fixed term now, however one week notice is required to cancel any membership.
+Weekly Membership Contract:
+- You will be expected to continue payments until the end of the agreement.
+However, should you need to cancel this agreement within the 6 months, please be aware there will be a $150 cancellation processing fee.

+- If you wish to cancel, suspend or alter your WMC payment in any way you must give YogaRuka one-week’s notice ahead via email.

+- Your payments will continue to draw from your account indefinitely.
+If you wish us to stop payments at the end of your contract you must inform us a week before the termination date.

+Weekly Membership No-Contract:
-The membership will continue on a monthly basis indefinitely unless you notify us by email with minimum one week notice of your intent to discontinue membership.
+- The membership will continue on a monthly basis indefinitely unless you notify us by email with minimum one week’s notice of your intent to discontinue your membership.

 ### Class Passes

 All passes are non-refundable, non-transferrable and cannot be exchanged for any other pass.
 Passes purchased online will activate upon your first visit.

-Introductory 2-Week unlimited Passes are a one-time offer to all new attendees at YogaRuka.
-The Groupon 10-class pass can only be acquired once and strictly as an alternative to the intro offer of two-weeks unlimited.
+Introductory 2-Week unlimited Passes are a one-time offer to all new attendees at YogaRuka. **The Groupon 10-class pass can only be acquired once and strictly as an alternative to the intro offer of two-weeks unlimited**.
 They cannot under any circumstance be used together, or one after the other.

 Drop in passes are valid for one month from purchase, and can be used for one visit.
 All our multi-class passes are valid now for 3 months from activation.

 Discounted passes may have different conditions to the above so make sure to check with Reception or the teacher to confirm conditions before purchase.

 ### Suspensions

-If you are on an Auto-Membership, you are welcome to hold or suspend your membership for holiday or business travel, or if you are unable to practice due to serious illness or injury.
+If you are on an Auto-Membership, you are welcome to hold or suspend your membership for holiday or business travels, or if you are unable to practice due to serious illness or injury.
 One week notice in writing prior to the suspension date is required.
-Membership suspensions cannot be applied retroactively.
-Minimum suspension period for memberships is 7 days.
-Maximum suspension period is 21 days per 3 months membership period, a total of 84 days per year.
+Membership suspensions cannot be applied retroactively. **Minimum suspension period for memberships is 7 days.
+Maximum suspension period is 21 days per 3 months membership period, for a total of 84 days per year**.
 Please note that we do not allow suspended memberships to be cancelled.
 One billing period (30 days) must be completed after suspension and prior to cancelling membership.

 Class passes cannot be suspended or cancelled under any circumstance.